 9. Crochet Blankets

 A crochet blanket is a handmade item that is made from a single piece of yarn.
 This type of blanket is often very thick and can be quite heavy.
 Crochet blankets are a good option for those who want a durable, heirloom-quality blanket.
-You can even crochet a blanket yourself if you have the time and inclination.
+If you can crochet, you can even make a blanket yourself if you have the time and inclination.

 10. Silk Blankets